simpeter/apd/docs/lab0.md

 then point to it in CloudLab.
 Send us a link.
 Will use this to submit results.

+## Before Started

+- Check SSH Keys
+   - Go to `UserName` -> `Manage SSH Keys`.
+See if your public SSH key is included, if not, please upload the public key file again.

+- Change the default shell
+   - Go to `Manage Account` -> `Default Shell`.
+Change default shell to `bash` or `zsh`.
+We highly recommended `bash` since most of our script are bash script.

 ## Start an Experiment

 TODO: Change this to point to students' repo.
 Explain how to setup web